Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Intermittent asthma.
-Children with symptoms no more than two times a week.
+Children with symptoms no more than 2 times a week.
 They do not have problems in-between flare-ups, and only have short flare-ups lasting a few hours to a few days.
-Nighttime symptoms occur less than two times a month.
+Nighttime symptoms happen less than 2 times a month.

 Moderate persistent asthma.
 Children with symptoms every day.
-They use their rescue medication every day, and may have activity levels affected by the flare-ups.
-Nighttime symptoms occur greater than one time a week.
+They use their rescue medicine every day, and may have activity levels affected by the flare-ups.
+Nighttime symptoms happen greater than 1 time a week.

 Severe persistent asthma.
 Children with symptoms multiple times per day.
-They have a decrease in their physical activity, and have frequent flare-ups.
-Nighttime symptoms occur frequently.
+They have a decrease in their physical activity, and have flare-ups often.
+Nighttime symptoms happen often.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |